asryan11/AI_Employee/Readme.md

-# 🤖 AI Data Analyst - Workplete Internship Project
+# 🤖 AI Data Analyst Project

 This project is a prototype of an **AI employee** designed to assist with **data analysis and reporting**.
 It can: